StrangeBeeCorp/docs/docs/thehive/setup/installation/3-node-cluster.md

 We are considering setting up a cluster of 3 active nodes of Cassandra with a replication factor of 3.
 That means that all nodes are active and the data is present on each node.
 This setup is tolerant to a 1 node failure.

-For the rest of this part, we are considering that all nodes sit on the same network.
+For the rest of this section, we consider that all nodes sit on the same network.

 ### Configuration